dana-rocha/BroadInstitute_LongReads/README.md

 The user will be prompted to enter a K-mer size.
 The program will output a figure that plots K-mer Coverage vs. Count.
-The graph will display where the threshold value is with a dashed red line.
+The graph will indicate where the threshold value is with a dashed red line.

 The threshold value and number of k-mers with coverage greater than the threshold is shown on the graph and command line.